 Finally, aesthetics haven't been overlooked.
 The PC case features integrated digital RGB illumination to give your setup a stylish edge.
 Its 3mm sandblasted aluminum exterior adds a touch of elegance while ensuring durability.
 The case supports vertical GPU mount (with 3x PCI) and is dual-system upgradable (E-ATX + ITX), making it a versatile choice for any gamer.

 Supports dual-system builds.
-Spacious well-designed interior.
+Spacious, well-designed interior.
 Great cable management.

 Mediocre thermals and pricey.